 PROBLEM STATEMENT

 This work assesses the role of Artificial Intelligence in teaching learning Process.
 There are so many researchable questions such as: i) Does AI help in personalized learning? ii) Does AI enhance administrative efficiency for educators?, iii) Does AI improve student engagement?
 Now a day’s Artificial Intelligence are playing vital and prominent role in teaching learning process.
-Therefore to find out these researchable questions the present study entitled ASSESSING THE ROLE OF ARTIFICIAL INTELLIGENCE IN TEACHING LEARNING PROCESS was undertaken under the following objectives:
+Therefore to find out these researchable questions the present study entitledASSESSING THE ROLE OF ARTIFICIAL INTELLIGENCE IN TEACHING LEARNING PROCESSwas undertaken under the following objectives:

 OBJECTIVES OF THE STUDY